openstack/python-openstackclient/doc/source/command-objects/network.rst

         [--project <project> [--project-domain <project-domain>]]
         [--share | --no-share]
         [--status <status>]
+        [--provider-network-type <provider-network-type>]
+        [--provider-physical-network <provider-physical-network>]
+        [--provider-segment <provider-segment>]

 .. option:: --external

     List external networks

+    *Network version 2 only*

 .. option:: --internal

     List internal networks

+    *Network version 2 only*

 .. option:: --long

     List additional fields in output

+    *Network version 2 only*

 .. option:: --name <name>

     List networks according to their name

+    *Network version 2 only*

 .. option:: --enable

     List enabled networks

+    *Network version 2 only*

 .. option:: --disable

     List disabled networks

+    *Network version 2 only*

 .. option:: --project <project>

     List networks according to their project (name or ID)

+    *Network version 2 only*

 .. option:: --project-domain <project-domain>

     Domain the project belongs to (name or ID).
     This can be used in case collisions between project names exist.

+    *Network version 2 only*

 .. option:: --share

     List networks shared between projects

+    *Network version 2 only*

 .. option:: --no-share

     List networks not shared between projects

+    *Network version 2 only*

 .. option:: --status <status>

     List networks according to their status
     ('ACTIVE', 'BUILD', 'DOWN', 'ERROR')

+.. option:: --provider-network-type <provider-network-type>

+    List networks according to their physical mechanisms.
+    The supported options are: flat, geneve, gre, local, vlan, vxlan.

+    *Network version 2 only*

+.. option:: --provider-physical-network <provider-physical-network>

+    List networks according to name of the physical network

+    *Network version 2 only*

+.. option:: --provider-segment <provider-segment>

+    List networks according to VLAN ID for VLAN networks or Tunnel ID for GENEVE/GRE/VXLAN networks

+    *Network version 2 only*

 network set
 -----------